aregnak/hid-t80/README.md

 ## Thank you!

-This is very WIP, any contribution, even testing and reporting, is appreciated!
+This is made for fun because there is no native support for the Thrustmaster T80, so why not try.
+Any contribution will help!